 - The Route all incoming SIP calls to Call Routing checkbox that is used to route ALL incoming SIP calls (whether the pattern matches the extension's SIP registration username or not) to the Call Routing table.
-No digits will be stripped in this case. - The Call Routing Table link leads to the Call Routing table where routing patterns may be defined manually. - The Local AAA Table link leads to the page where local AAA (Authentication, Authorization, and Accounting) database can be managed.
+No digits will be stripped in this case. - The Call Routing Table link leads to the Call Routing table where routing patterns may be defined manually. - The Local AAA Table link leads to the page where local AAA (Authentication, Authorization, and Accounting)

-Fig. II-97: Call Routing page
+Fig. II-100: Call Routing page